About the Parish Council

 We meet bi-monthly on the first Tuesday of the month at Gissing Community Building.
 Meetings commence at 7.30pm lasting around 2 hours.
 Councillors are expected to attend meetings on a regular basis.

-There are currently no vacancies on the Parish Council.
+There is currently 1 vacancy on the Parish Council.

 These are your Parish Councillors: